darraghenright/rain_tracker/README.md

 cd rain_tracker
 ```

-Then, copy `.env.dist` to `.env` and use your favourite editor to edit the `.env` file and add whatever values you prefer.
+Then, make a copy of the `.env.dist` called `.env`.
+Use your favourite editor to edit the `.env` file and add whatever values you prefer.
 No other configuration setup should be required as the containers will use the values provided.
 Refer to the comments in this file for more information.

-Then run the Docker compose stack:
+One environment variables are set up, run the Docker compose stack and build the services:

 ```shell
 docker compose up --build